bigmlcom/flatline/docs/user-manual.rst

 of variables may be any real number between 0 and 1 inclusive.
 This kind of functions are called **t-norms** and **t-conorms**.

-Fields used as operands must contain real values between 0 and 1.
-As they are logical values it doesn't make sense having values outside this range.
-In this case,an error  will be raised.

 You can find more information about t-norms and t-conorms in the following links: